dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 This section covers pull and push of data and metadata.

-### Data push
+### Data value push

 <!--DHIS2-SECTION-ID:webapi_sync_data_push-->

-To initiate a data push to a remote server one must first configure the URL and credentials for the relevant server from System settings \> Synchronization, then make a POST request to the following resource:
+To initiate a data value push to a remote server one must first configure the URL and credentials for the relevant server from System settings \> Synchronization, then make a POST request to the following resource: